Langur parameters fall into the following categories.

 val x = [[21, 7], [42, 14], [96, 21]] zip(x...) # result == [21, 42, 96, 7, 14, 21]

 You can use the ... operator for parameter expansion.
-This allows a user-defined function to receive a variable number of arguments.
-The last arguments of the function will be placed into a single list.
-This also allows for setting limits for this expansion (with a default range of 0 to unlimited). -1 or nothing (such as [2..]) indicates unlimited for this purpose.
+This allows a user-defined function to receive a variable number of positional arguments.
+The last positional arguments of the function will be placed into a single list.
+This also allows for setting limits for this expansion (with a default range of 0 to unlimited).
+A -1 or nothing (such as [2..]) indicates unlimited for this purpose.
+(The reality, of course, is that there is always a limit, but it is a very high limit.)
 See the following examples.

-Argument/parameter expansion is considered to be positional and does not conflict with parameters by name.
+Argument/parameter expansion does not conflict with parameters by name.
 Parameters by name always follow positional parameters.

 The possible parts of a parameter, in order, are as follows.